Global accounting reform ups pressure on U.S. to sign up

 So far the United States has delayed its decision to sign up, under pressure from companies and Congress who say they do not want to cede regulatory sovereignty to a London-based body.

-But Thursday's publication by the IASB's Trustees and Monitoring Board of plans to make themselves more open and accountable in their second decade may push the United States to think again, given the far-reaching impact that accounting rules have on financial markets and investors.
+But Thursday's publication by the IASB's Trustees and Monitoring Board of plans to make themselves more open and accountable may push the United States to think again, given the far-reaching impact that accounting rules have on financial markets and investors.

 G20 leaders want a single set of global accounting standards to improve transparency for investors and regulators, starting with "convergence" or alignment of IASB and U.S. rules.